Story by Tacoma and Lunati with Art by Tacoma.

 Cassandra's attackers always found something new to latch onto to justify hurting her.
 When being a smart-ass wasn't enough, they went after her for looking or acting too much like a boy.
 Lunati would walk her home from school as often as she could, since nobody would dare to hurt Cassandra while she had a friend by her side.
 But Cassandra's attackers would lie in wait for any opportunity to strike her and, when she did have to walk back alone, was more often than not ganged up on.

 As she grew into adolescence, Cassandra began isolating herself.
 Her fear mounted as she spent more and more time alone.
-One day, she could no longer accept the possibility of being attacked again and swore that if anyone were to threaten her from that point onward, they would pay for their actions.
-Sadism swiftly became an outlet for Cassandra's pain.
+One day, she could no longer accept the possibility of being attacked again and swore vengeance against anyone who dared to threaten her.
+Sadism became an outlet for Cassandra's pain.

-After Cassandra's falling out with Lunati, her last tie to safety and sanity, she decided to take retribution into her own hands.
+Cassandra took matters into her own hands after her falling out with Lunati, her last tie to safety and sanity.
 Once helpful machines she had built were altered to become devices of torture and dismemberment.
 One-by-one, she trapped everyone who ever abused her and brought them back to her small workshop to test new horrific machinery on.
 Every last one of them was made to suffer, and, for a time, Cassandra felt she had some closure on a painful chapter of her life.

 This lasted until her father grew ill.
 Cassandra helplessly watched him suffer with an incurable illness that would eventually take him.
 She hoped to at least help alleviate his pain, so she made a trip to the Isles of Nimbaterra after hearing about their legendary painkilling poppies.
 Here, she made a plea to Lunati's new lover, Tacoma, begging her to bring a small amount of opium back to her dying father.
-Unfortunately, her plea came just weeks after an export ban was set in place to halt drug trafficking by the Cirrus Cartel.
-Tacoma felt terrible about denying Cassandra her request, but the damage was done and Cassandra could never forgive her.
+Unfortunately, this plea came just weeks after an export ban was placed to halt drug trafficking by the Cirrus Cartel.
+Tacoma felt terrible about denying Cassandra her request, but the damage was done.

-Initially, Cassandra disliked Tacoma for partnering with her old best friend and crush, Lunati.
-She blamed Tacoma for taking her best friend away from her.
-She had to be truly desperate to come to someone she resented so deeply, and being turned away was the final knife through her heart.
+Prior to this, Cassandra disliked Tacoma for partnering with her Lunati.
+She blamed Tacoma for taking her best friend (and crush) away from her.
+Cassandra had to be truly desperate to come to someone she resented so deeply, and being turned away was the final knife through her heart.
 From this point onward, Cassandra, the beautiful, brilliant and timid mechanic, shifted into a sadistic monster.
-She derives a special pleasure from destroying anything or anyone she deems prettier than herself.
-From this point on, Tacoma became the prime target of Cassandra's hatred.
+She also derives a special pleasure from destroying anything or anyone she deems prettier than herself.
+Tacoma quickly became the prime target of her hatred.